March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation: Speakers and events

 Speakers and performers at the rally following the march included Indigo Girls, Judith Light, Melissa Etheridge, RuPaul, Nancy Pelosi, Madonna, Martina Navratilova, Ian McKellen, Eartha Kitt, Lani Kaʻahumanu, Urvashi Vaid, Jesse Jackson, and Martha Wash.
 Lani Kaʻahumanu was the only out bisexual to speak at the rally out of 18 total speakers; she had conceived and led a successful national campaign to have bisexual people included in the title of the march.

-Dorothy Hajdys, the mother of Allen R. Schindler Jr, also gave a speech.
+Dorothy Hajdys-Clausen, the mother of Allen R. Schindler Jr, also gave a speech.

-Politics of the March
+Politics of the march

 Some speakers and attendees of the march, including playwright Larry Kramer, expressed discontent with the Clinton administration's handling of the AIDS crisis.
 President Clinton did not attend the march but instead sent a statement of support, which was read by California Representative (and future Speaker of the House) Nancy Pelosi.